BirdeeHub/yt-playlist-dl/README.md

 uses beautifulsoup4 to parse the html to get the videos in the playlist from the page

-Packaged for nix package manager via a flake.

-If you do not have nix package manager, you will need to install these dependencies to run the script successfully

 This is a VERY simple script, with subpar error handling and user feedback.

 It is also likely that youtube will change their page layouts in the future and break this script

-### Dependencies

-- python3
-- beautifulsoup4
-- ffmpeg-python
-- yt-dlp

 ### Usage